AirSketcher Manual

 When Should You Use This?

-You only need to use Scale Input Wind Speed if your simulation is based on a scaled-down physical model (not full size).
+Only use Scale Input Wind Speed when your geometry is a scaled-down physical model (wind-tunnel model, miniature, or blueprint at reduced scale).

 When You Don’t Need It